timbog80/tenDayChallenge-dayFive/README.md

-# tenDayChallenge-dayFive
+# dayFice: thenewboston
-A ten day challenge that I've challenged myself to do. dayFive is a concept template for thenewboston.com where programmers meet and socialize
+A ten day challenge that I've challenged myself to do. dayFive is a concept template for [thenewboston.com](http://thenewboston.com/) where programmers meet and socialize

 # Sources used
 Devtips Starter Kit: